 Employers now have options for insurance reimbursement for their employee's medical expenses and health insurance premiums.
 This means that they can reimburse their employees tax-free for health insurance.

 What is a health reimbursement arrangement?

 Health reimbursement arrangements make it possible for employers to reimburse employees for health insurance.
-Sometimes referred to as “401(K)-style” insurance, two recently created HRAs allow an employer to reimburse for medical expenses and/or insurance premiums on a tax-free basis.
+Sometimes referred to as “401(K)-style” insurance or a medical reimbursement plan, two recently created HRAs allow an employer to reimburse for medical expenses and/or insurance premiums on a tax-free basis.
 Under this arrangement, employees purchase their own health insurance on the open market and then submit claims to their employer to get reimbursed for the cost of their premium and if allowed, all qualified medical expenses.

 HRAs are built on a series of regulations to make sure they are being offered fairly and are achieving their intended aim, which is to help employees pay for benefits tax-free.
 The regulations also do their best to prevent the reimbursements from being used for unfair things, like executive compensation, fraud, discrimination, money laundering, etc.

 Tax Code Section 105 is the regulations that cover this type of tax-friendly tool.
 That's why you'll hear industry folks toss around the term "Section 105 HRAs."